-The Marquess of Queensberry rules might outlaw running inside the ring, but it's one of the best ways to prepare your mind and body for a bout.
+The Marquess of Queensberry rules might outlaw running inside the ring, but it’s one of the best ways to prepare your mind and body for a bout.
 Elite fighters have used roadwork for boxing conditioning since the early days.
 Done right, it can take your recovery, punch output, and mental toughness to the next level.

 Muhammad Ali used to say that fights were “won or lost on the road.”

 Unfortunately, programming roadwork for boxing isn’t as easy as lacing up your shoes and running until you’re tired.
 Too much volume can lead to mental burnout and injury; too much intensity sucks you into a Black Hole plateau.

 Today, we break down all you need to know about the roadwork for boxing.
 After a quick word on the evolution of boxing roadwork, we talk about training systems, then teach you how to set and track heart-rate goals for foolproof programming.